 Another helpful WordPress plugin that reduces the number of unused CSS scripts is FlyingPress.
 You can bet this plugin is extremely efficient at getting the job done quickly.

-It has three ways it handles CSS codes not being used on a page.
+It has three ways of handling CSS code that isn’t used on a page.

 However, FlyingPress is also a premium plugin.
 You can buy it directly from the developer’s website.